 - WER = word-level, word-count normalized edit distance

-- SoTa on high-resource noisy data (3.3 vs 3.4)
+- SOTA on high-resource noisy data (3.3 vs 3.4)

-- close to SoTa on clean data
+- close to SOTA on clean data

 - uses quantization as inductive bias for phonemes